adinapoli/alfredodinapoli.com/posts/2018-12-20-semi-secure-gpg-key-backup.markdown

 another and it worked just fine, so hopefully this will be useful to you as well.

+# (Update 2018-12-23) A possible improvement

+My friend Edsko pointed out a few quirks in my original scheme.
+In particular, assuming the possibility that Dropbox can actually be violated and that the last piece of the puzzle standing between the full key is the QR code, using the first chunk as our unencrypted QR code is a poor choice.
+First of all, we are still subject to bruteforce attacks as now all it takes for the attacker to get knowledge of the key is to bruteforce 1/4 of it.
+Not only that, but crucially the first part of the key includes a few bytes for the header (the `-----BEGIN PGPG PRIVATE KEY BLOCK-----`) which means there are actually even fewer bytes to bruteforce.

+_A better scheme_ here would be to:

+* Encrypt with a symmetric key _all_ the chunks;
+* Turn into QR codes the chunks _in the middle_.

+This way, we are not only eliminating the problem of the header, but also never storing something unencrypted.
+The obvious consequence is that now we need an extra step to recover our key.

 # Other alternatives

 Somebody also suggested to use something like [paperbak](https://github.com/Rupan/paperbak),